Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Deducing L2 bounds from the pointwise bootstrap assumptions

 We now notice that we can control the right hand side of the previous estimate~\eqref{eq:mixfinal} by estimate~\eqref{eq:intdeg}.
 Recall that $s_0 \leq s_1 \leq s_2$.
 We now add a multiple of

 to both sides of inequality~\eqref{eq:mixfinal}.
 We obtain the following estimates:

-In the last inequality we used the fact that, away from the horizon, under the bootstrap assumptions, it is enough to control the fluxes corresponding to commutation with Killing vectorfields (see Proposition~\ref{prop:liecontrol}):
+In order to obtain this chain of inequalities, we used the In the fact that, away from the event horizon, under the bootstrap assumptions, derivatives in the directions of Killing vector fields control all derivatives (see Proposition~\ref{prop:liecontrol}):

 Hence, in our case,